 Information regarding curricula is provided on the respective program pages.

+All School of World Studies students are encouraged to participate in a study abroad program.
+Opportunities range from a summer intensive program to a semester or academic year-length experience.
 Summer study-abroad programs provide students with opportunities for short-term immersion in the language, culture and civilization of the countries they visit.
-A list of current VCU study abroad opportunities can be found on the Global Education Office website.
-VCU is a member of the International Student Exchange Program, which offers junior year abroad programs at one of 40 universities worldwide.
-For more information about study abroad visit the School of World Studies website.
+Information about all current study abroad opportunities can be found on the Global Education Office website.
+For more information about world studies faculty-led study abroad programs, visit the School of World Studies website.